 There are a lot of little things you can do to reduce your carbon footprint and ditching the bottled water is one of them.
 So, how do you do this?
-It is really pretty simple…stop wasting your money on disposable plastic filled with not quite so tasty water!
+It is really pretty simple.
+Stop wasting your money on disposable plastic filled with not quite so tasty water!
 You have a faucet in your house.
 Use it!
-Buy a reusable water bottle and a filter system for your sink and start saving the planet while you save a few dollars!
+Buy a reusable water bottle and a water filtration system for your sink.
+You will be saving the planet while you save a few dollars.

-- Pledge to Take Back the Tap! on Food and Water Watch.
-Share the pledge with your own followers to raise awareness!
+- Check out Food and Water Watch.
+Share the site with your own followers, friends, and family to raise awareness.

 - Learn more about what’s in your drinking water and how to choose a water filter system.

 Don’t leave home without a reusable water bottle for you and your kids.
 Teach your children early that water comes from a TAP, not from a disposable plastic water bottle that you buy at the local mini mart.
 Green and healthy habits start when kids are young so teach them to carry a reusable water bottle with them when they go out.

 How to Find the Best Reusable Water Bottle

 Want to stop buying bottled water?
 Find a replacement that still allows you to stay hydrated on the go.